ssesselmann/impulse/README.md

 47) Added a threshold line to the pulse shape chart
 48) Fixed bug with start/stop buttons causing run to stop when switching tabs.
 49) Fixed y axis autorange when running difference spectrum
+50) Added warning for long dead time and options for shorter pulse length

 Things to do